 It’s difficult for most adults to challenge authority figures if they weren’t allowed to challenge their own parent.
 Obedience training can lead to a susceptibility to being unduly influenced by peers or authority figures as children, adolescents and later as adults.
 This sadly makes it difficult for parents to be their child's advocate.

 To have the courage to express our concerns and opinions in the face of authority or peer pressure, we need to be able to stay strong and overall at peace in ourselves.
 Most of us want this for our children, especially as they reach the teenage years!
+But to model it, we need to master it ourselves!

-To act from integrity and do what feels right despite pressure to conform to the norm or to authority, we need to be balanced and centred enough to make decisions based on considering the needs and feelings of others while also considering our own feelings and needs.
+To act from integrity and do what feels right despite pressure to conform to the norm or to authority, we need to be balanced and centered enough to make decisions based on considering the needs and feelings of others while also considering our own feelings and needs.

 Research into the effects of civil obedience